 It also stresses the importance of transparency and explainability when it comes to automated decision tools, so that relevant stakeholders can understand how a system came to a decision and challenge any outcomes they do not agree with.

 The above examples highlight why AI ethics and the assurance of algorithms are so important.
 At Holistic AI, our mission is to enable organisations to deploy and embrace AI with greater confidence and reduce the harm that can result from its use.
 Our solution provides insight, assessment and mitigation of AI risk.
-Get in touch with a member of our team to find out more about how we can help you take command and control over your AI.
+Schedule a call with our team to find out more about how we can help you take command and control over your AI.

 Join our mailing list to receive the latest news and updates.